 🧑🏻💻 Where to work from in Munich

 - Werk1: The coworking space is fairly close to Munich Ostbahnhof and easy access to restaurants and recreational green spaces.
-Werk1 offers space for about 40 different start-ups and creates a warm community between digital nomads and the permanent startups.
+Werk1 offers space for about 40 different start-ups and creates a warm community between digital nomads and permanent startups.
 The in-house café supports focused work units with fresh paninis and coffee specialties.
 A membership with unlimited access costs 190 Euro per month.

 - Man versus Machine Coffee Roasters: The independent micro-roastery has 2 central locations in Munich, both great destinations for work sessions.
 In addition to very good coffee and delightful food, there is free wifi.

-- Gartensalon: Gartensalon offers small but fine breakfast, delicious homemade drinks, and cakes.
+- Gartensalon: Gartensalon offers a small but fine breakfast, delicious homemade drinks, and cakes.
 When the weather permits, sit in their cozy outside area in the yard.
 Unfortunately, the café opens only on weekends from 10 am to 5 pm.

 🚊 How to travel around